Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 The dashboard focuses on subject-level monitoring and allows users to explore recording patterns across study days using an interactive heatmap.

+The dashboard shows whether data arrived; participant-facing settings that help prevent gaps are described in :doc:`Compliance Optimization <Compliance_Optimization>`.

 Selection Panel
 ~~~~~~~~~~~~~~~~~~~